bump-sh/github-action/README.md

   <a href="https://bump.sh/users/sign_up">Sign up</a>
 </p>

+Bump.sh helps you build a branded single source of truth, cataloging all your APIs.
+We’ve created the reference point for teams consuming and building APIs, no matter which technology they rely on.

-Bump is a Continuous Documentation Platform: it lets you keep your API doc always synchronized with your codebase.
-With this [Github Action](https://github.com/actions) you can automatically generate your API reference - with changelog and diff - on [Bump](https://bump.sh) from any [OpenAPI](https://github.com/OAI/OpenAPI-Specification) or [AsyncAPI](https://github.com/asyncapi/asyncapi) file.
+Bump.sh keeps your API docs always synchronized with your codebase.
+With this [Github Action](https://github.com/actions) your API reference is automatically generated - with changelog and diff - on [Bump.sh](https://bump.sh) from any [OpenAPI](https://github.com/OAI/OpenAPI-Specification) or [AsyncAPI](https://github.com/asyncapi/asyncapi) file.

 ## Table of contents